Extra firm tofu gets coated in a sweet & sour orange sauce to create this delicious Vegan Orange Tofu Recipe, which tastes amazing over brown rice!

 I've been cooking with tofu so much recently.
 Not just because I live in China and different types of tofu are everywhere (fuzzy, moldy tofu included), but I mainly just love how satiating and versatile it is.
 It's rich in plant based protein to keep me full and, because it has a neutral flavor, it can be transformed into any number of flavors and cuisines.

-Today I'm going to share with you how to make this Easy Vegan Orange Tofu Recipe and I hope you give it a try!
+We love my easy marinade tofu recipe, but today I'm going to share with you how to make this Easy Vegan Orange Tofu Recipe and I hope you give it a try!
 It's so rich and flavorful and is the perfect vegan comfort food as we head into the chillier fall months.

 How to Press Tofu